PopovEvgeniy/mugenfontfactory/readme.txt

 2.2: The small changes.
 2.2.0.1-2.2.0.2: The documentation has been updated.
 2.2.1: The source code was recompiled under Lazarus 4.0 RC1.
+2.2.2: The source code was recompiled under Lazarus 4.0 RC3.
+2.2.3: The small changes.